For Nationwide Creative Tax Solutions Call: 866-712-9505

 If your timeshare arrangement provides the opportunity to rent it out when you are not using it, you may need to claim the rent you receive as income on your federal tax returns.
 There are various rules and calculations that are used to determine whether this is taxable income.

 In some cases, the rental agency may provide a 1099.
 Be aware that if you received this form, the IRS likely also received a copy and will look for the rental income on your returns.
-If you believe that you qualify for an exception, keep careful records to defend your stance in the event of an audit.
+Understanding how these forms are used and processed can help avoid mistakes—see this overview of IRS forms and notices for additional context.

 #2: There are unique tax obligations when you sell this type of property.

 The IRS generally takes an unfortunate stance on this.
 In most cases, the IRS will tax any gains from the sale of a timeshare but does not allow the deduction for losses.
+Disputes over reported gains or basis calculations can sometimes lead to audits or follow-up notices.
+If you receive such a notice, it is important to understand how the audit process may unfold and what options may be available.

 #3: There is the possibility for tax deductions.